 Meet the Hosts of The Doctor Who Podcast Series 2

-James is a long term Doctor Who fan and a co-found of the DWP all those years ago.
+James is a long term Doctor Who fan and a co-founder of the DWP all those years ago.
 He grew up with the show in the early eighties with Tom Baker becoming ‘his Doctor’ but really found his passion for all things Doctor Who ignited during the ‘wilderness years’ of the nineties.

 He is a huge fan of the Virgin New Adventure novels (despite not having read one for years) and is an avid follower of the Big Finish audio releases.